jbillcliffe/portfolio1-renterprise/README.md

 - Figma[^1]
 - Am I Responsive?[^22]

+## Website Tutorials/References
+- Button Hover Animation Tutorial (W3Schools)[^23]
+- HTML/CSS Cards[^24]
+- Responsive iframes, used for the map on the contact.html[^25]
+- W3Schools[^26] - Invaluable for providing details on elements and their attributes and so much HTML/CSS information.

 # References
 [^1]: Figma is a free website for designing storyboards and wireframes : https://www.figma.com/
 [^2]: LOGO website used for creating a logo and branding from scratch for free : https://app.logo.com/